abenedetti/Stats-Cheatsheet/README.md

   + good models for easy problems will have R<sup>2</sup> near 1
   + good models for hard problems can still have R<sup>2</sup> near 0

+R<sup>2</sup> is also the square of the correlation between the actual and predicted outcomes

 ### 2) Multiple linear regression model